 Time Commitment: The internship is a full time, 11-week commitment.
 Over the 11 weeks, the intern may take up to five days off for personal reasons, vacation, or illness.
 If participation is less than 100%, the stipend will be pro-rated.

 Internship Focus: One (1) internship is offered with the CINMS to assist in ongoing research and monitoring efforts that support the sanctuary.
-A major project that the intern will engage in will be the execution of a sanctuary education and outreach related to a research mission aboard either the R/V Shearwater or larger ships of opportunity that may be conducting work in Channel Islands.
-Previous research missions have included collection of multibeam and sidescan sonar data to fill in gaps in CINMS bathymetry maps, paleoshoreline mapping and characterization around the sanctuary and habitat characterization using remotely operated vehicles (ROVs) to survey deeper regions of the sanctuary.
-The specific details of the 2018 mission will be shaped prior to the start of the internship and may include activities related to CINMS priorities such as kelp forest and eelgrass bed monitoring and sanctuary soundscape characterization.
-The latter will include developing an ocean noise catalog of marine mammal, soniferous fish, and anthropogenic sounds (e.g., vessel noise).
+A major project that the intern will engage in will be the execution of a sanctuary education and outreach related to a research mission aboard either the sanctuary’s Research Vessel Shearwater or larger ships of opportunity that may be conducting work in Channel Islands.
+Previous research missions have included collection of multibeam and sidescan sonar data to fill in gaps in CINMS bathymetry maps, paleoshoreline mapping and characterization around the sanctuary, SCUBA dive operations to study kelp forests and eelgrass beds, and habitat characterization using remotely operated vehicles (ROVs) to survey deeper regions of the sanctuary.
+The specific details of the 2019 mission will be shaped prior to the start of the internship and may include activities related to CINMS priorities such as kelp forest and eelgrass bed monitoring, invasive species, and sanctuary soundscape characterization.

 Preferred Experience and Capabilities: Experience or academic training in resource management, environmental sciences, or biological sciences.
 Some experience working with scientific instrumentation is desirable.
 The successful candidate must be highly organized with the ability to work independently as well as within a team setting, and able to effectively communicate orally and in writing with researchers and sanctuary colleagues.
 Ideal candidates should be self-motivated, creative, innovative, and comfortable working with a diverse team in a fast-paced, collaborative environment.
 Also important is the ability to effectively manage multiple projects, and enthusiasm about marine science, stewardship and conservation.
 Proficiency in using computers is essential.
 The work may include some heavy lifting of equipment (up to 50 pounds) and fieldwork on boat platforms in varying sea conditions within and around CINMS.